gnu-octave/bootstrap/README.md

 ## Usage

-At the Octave/MATLAB command prompt, type `help function-name` for more information about the function and it's input and output arguments.
-In Octave, you can also request demonstrations of function usage through examples by typing `demo function-name` at the command prompt.
+All function help and demos are documented in `docs/manual.html`

-The function help and demos are also documented in `docs/manual.html`
+Function help can also be requested from the Octave/MATLAB command prompt, by typing `help function-name`.

-## Development roadmap
+In Octave only, you can also request the demonstrations of function usage by typing `demo function-name` at the command prompt.